 Health care providers need to see a return on any analytic investment they make.
-Natural language processing (NLP) is one way AI can help providers convert the potential within their health data into quality improvement and cost savings.
+Natural language processing (NLP) is one way artificial intelligence (AI) can help providers convert the potential within their health data into quality improvement and cost savings.

 ARTIFICIAL INTELLIGENCE LANDSCAPE

 Clinical Decision Support — Life Sciences — Outcomes Analysis — Documentation Integrity — Computer-Assisted Coding (CAC)

 What is natural language processing?

 - Computational linguistics technology within the field of artificial intelligence.

 - Using NLP, the computer can read, interpret and organize important health data that is buried in unstructured free-text fields, such as physicians' notes.